patrickm663/patrickm663/README.md

 As a consultant, my focus is on applying machine learning to actuarial problems across the end-to-end pipeline.

-I like working with Cloud services, and recently passed the AWS Cloud Practitioner exam.
-I am studying towards the Solutions Architect Associate exam.
+I am comfortable working with cloud services, and recently passed the AWS Cloud Practitioner and Solutions Architect exams.

 On the actuarial side, I am sitting my Fellowship exams through ASSA.

-- 🔭 I’m currently working on a database backends in AWS and preparing for the Solution Architect Associate exam
+- 🔭 I’m focussed on Julia's Turing.jl library for Bayesian modelling, as well as the D programming language
-- 🌱 I’m learning Julia (SciML-focus), Python's Streamlit for dashboarding, and D programming language
+- 🌱 I’m exploring the cloud native ecosystem
 - 👯 I'm open to collaboration
 - 📫 You can reach me here on GitHub or my personal site https://patrickmoehrke.com
 - 💬 I'd love to chat about all things Linux, programming, and ML!